lsadouk/Phoenician_recognition_code/README.md

 >>Please choose: (1)Train a randomly initialized CNN / (2)Apply Transfer Learning <b>1</b>

-The displayed result is: <b>Lowest validation error is XX at epoch XX</b>
+The displayed result is: <b>Lowest validation error is 0.9851 at epoch 57</b>

+Resultant ConvNet models per epoch are saved in the following location: './data_results/data_PhoenicianData_60-60_limitedData0/'

-- CONTRIBUTION 2: Finetuning the whole "Phoenician ConvNet" (all weights of the convnet) using the Tifinagh dataset
+- <b>CONTRIBUTION 2: Finetuning the whole <i>Phoenician ConvNet</i> (all weights of the convnet) using the Tifinagh dataset </b>

+First, we need the pre-trained <i>Phoenician ConvNet</i> model which can be obtained by running "CONTRIBUTION 1" (the best <i>Phoenician ConvNet</i> being at epoch 57  and being available at: './data_results/data_PhoenicianData_60-60_limitedData0/net-epoch-57.mat'

 Run the code "proj_phoenician.m"